jayjuk/corvid/README.md

 ### Cloud Deployment

-To deploy to Azure, cd to jaysgame main directory and execute _az-deploy.bat_ or _az-deploy-ai.bat_ .
-This depends on you having installed the Azure (az) CLI tool, and having logged into your account, with a resource group called (for now) "jay".
-To stop and tear down, run _az-delete.bat_.
+To deploy to Digital Ocean, cd to jaysgame main directory, then the terraform subdirectory, then execute run_terraform.bat !
+It is necessary to have SSH keys set up per Digital Ocean's instructions as part of account setup.

 Cloud deployment of the AI broker, as with the local execution, depends on the existence of _common\.env_ as described above.
 The above deployment scripts invoke a Python script which generates a temporary YAML file to be used with the Azure CLI, containing the environment variable values.